Film and Digital Media

 Any student accepted by Illinois State University may declare a major in Film and Digital Media.
 No audition or interview is required, although Film and Digital Media majors may arrange an interview for departmental scholarship consideration.

 You must apply to Illinois State University prior to interviewing for a Film and Digital Media scholarship within the School of Theatre and Dance.

 Interview for a Scholarship

-On your interview day, you will attend a synchronous interview with Film and Digital Media faculty.
+On your interview day, you will attend an interview with Film and Digital Media faculty.

 There will be a brief meeting of all those interviewing.
 Faculty and administration will introduce themselves and answer questions.